dilner1/Portfolio_one/README.md

 - The navigation bar is located under the header and sticks to the top when scrolling down

-- A bar that sticks seemed like the most appropriate choice for a site that requires a lot of scrolling

-- Has hover function that changes the navigation colour, this matches the logo background color
+- Has a hover function that changes the navigation colour, this matches the logo's background color

 ## Who We Are